Managed process/container

 The Cedana daemon is designed to manage the entire lifecycle of a process/container, including checkpoint/restore, in the larger Cedana system.

 By default, jobs are stored in a local DB (in /tmp).
-You may set the db.path in to change the path to persist it across restarts.
-If you're authenticated, you may set the db.remote to true in to use a remote DB at your specified Cedana endpoint instead.
+You may set the db.path in configuration to change the path to persist it across restarts.
+If you're authenticated, you may set the db.remote to true in configuration to use a remote DB at your specified Cedana endpoint instead.

 Create a new job